 This course reviews basic workplace safety concepts and practices.
-Focus is on the common causes of workplace accidents and the role of OSHA and other federal and state agencies in regulating safety.
+Its focus is on the common causes of workplace accidents and the role of OSHA and other federal and state agencies in regulating safety.

 EEI-135 (2.0 CREDITS) - BLUEPRINT READING